Skip to main content

 • If the Organization was disabled for any other reason, contact support@onesignal.com for assistance.

-No. Disabled apps still count toward MAU billing.
+No. Disabled Apps still count toward monthly active user (MAU) billing.

 No. You must remove the OneSignal SDK to prevent new subscriptions.

-Yes in some cases.
-App Admins can re-enable disabled apps from the dashboard.
+Yes, in some cases.
+App or Organization Admins can re-enable manually disabled Apps and Organizations from the dashboard.
+Apps or Organizations disabled for policy violations require contacting support.

-How do I know why something was disabled?
+How do I know why my App or Organization was disabled?

 Check dashboard warnings, recent send activity, and billing status.
-If unsure, contact support with your App ID.
+If you are unsure, contact support with your App ID.